 Paying your council tax or rates bill

 - We are not involved with the collection of rates or council tax.
-If you wish to discuss paying these bills, or are experiencing financial hardship, you should contact the council, who can provide advice and discuss payment methods with you.
+If you wish to discuss paying these bills, or you are experiencing financial hardship, you should contact the council, who can provide advice and discuss payment methods with you.

 - You should first raise any issues with the organisation concerned.